fruitTheory/M6502/README.md

 # fTNES - NES Emulator

 Emulation of the Nintendo Entertainment System, written in C
+Currently a 6502 microprocessor but PPU is on the way

 ## Features

 - Full emulation of the legal CPU opcodes
-- Emulation of primary system components and I/O
+- Emulation of primary system components I/O
 - Support for NROM games, non memory-mapped

 ### Prerequisites

 - A C 64-bit compiler (ex.
 GCC, Clang, MSVC)
 - Potentially other dependencies (SDL)
+- Basic make and lib linking knowledge

 ### Building